DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
+## About the system
+p3s has been developed as a light-weight and easy to deploy system for managing prompt processing workflows in the protoDUNE experiment at CERN, although it contains not specifics of that particular application, is payload job agnostic and can be utilized for many other purposes.
+It design is inspired by the pilot-based frameworks such as PanDA and Dirac, but p3s is a clean sheet development and prioritizes simplicity and component reuse over most other factors.

 ## About this document
 This document is available on the p3s page on GitHub as README.md, and it also exists as USERMANUAL.pdf in the *documents* directory